Hongbin98/MonoTTA/README.md

 This is the official project repository for *[MonoTTA: Fully Test-Time Adaptation for Monocular 3D Object Detection](https://arxiv.org/abs/2405.19682v1)*

 ## News
-We have released more scenarios of KITTI-C, please check the following link
+- We have released the full KITTI-C dataset in huggingface!
+Please check the link for more: [https://huggingface.co/datasets/anthemlin/kitti-c]

-Tianyi Cloud: [https://cloud.189.cn/t/aYZzumiUZrY3 （password：s9dc）]
+- We have released more scenarios of KITTI-C, please check the following link: Tianyi Cloud: [https://cloud.189.cn/t/aYZzumiUZrY3 （password：s9dc）]

 ## Demo
 https://github.com/Hongbin98/MonoTTA/assets/23754668/1abee3cc-8620-4974-bdf5-d7b83f05512b